-“We normally start a build with a ‘dead’ Jensen, which generally find us, with people looking us up and saying, ‘we’ve got a car we want to get rid of, are you interested?’
+“We normally start a build with a ‘dead’ Jensen Interceptor, which generally finds us, with people looking us up and saying, ‘we’ve got a car we want to get rid of, are you interested?’
 So we go and take a look and say yes or no. But they don’t need to run, they don’t need to have been on the road anytime recently – because we gut them and then start again.”

-As part of the restorations JIA include their own significant chassis modifications, which is what makes the finished cars a completely different machine to drive than the originals.
-They lose the live rear axel and install an independent rear suspension set-up, which is derived from the classic Jaguar RS.
+As part of the restorations, JIA includes its own significant chassis modifications, which is what makes the finished cars a completely different machine to drive than the originals.
+They lose the live rear axle and install an independent rear suspension set-up, which is derived from the classic Jaguar RS.

 “At the front of the car we also change the geometry, camber and castor, for a better feel, but the original double-wishbone set-up was actually very good,” says Mr Heslop.
-“We also include bigger breaks, bigger wheels and modern tires – everything that the car rolls and rides on is made new.
+“We also include bigger brakes, bigger wheels and modern tyres – everything that the car rolls and rides on is made new.